 When we only had two children, we moved across the state for my husband to take a new job.
 At the same time, I transitioned from full-time professional to full-time mom.
 We bought the cheapest house we could find.
 It was a tiny 3-bedroom ranch, but with two kids it was enough.

 More kids came.
 With their number doubling, the house was no longer enough.
 I spent over a year railing against my situation.
 “This house is horrible!
-I cannot stand it!” became my constant thoughts.
+I cannot stand it!” became my constant thought.
 It was no longer enough.

 Coincidentally, this was about the same time of the real estate market crash.
 I slowly grew to accept my reality.
 We purged belongings ruthlessly and shared the space, finally reaching a sense of peace.